Forever-33/shmup_game/README.md

-# install packages on requirments.txt
+# install packages on requirments.txt to play shmup!!!